top of page

 — Yoga Journey

 Bruno Prager was born in New Orleans in 1974 and lived there until moving to Nashville to attend Vanderbilt University.
 During college, he experienced periods of major depression and anxiety that kicked him into a deep search for solutions.
-Studying abroad in Australia, he came across Eastern systems of thought, glimpses of what would become a lifelong passion.
+Studying abroad in Australia, he was exposed to Eastern philosophies, glimpses of what would become a lifelong passion.

 He had his first practical experience of yoga in 1997.
 Mysore-style Ashtanga yoga woke up a deep sense of connection with the discipline and a fire was lit.
 He traveled to India to explore yoga further.
-During his nine months there, he met several accomplished yoga practictioners including K. Pattabhi Jois, the founder of Ashtanga, whom he practiced under.
+During his nine months there, he practiced under several accomplished yoga practitioners including K. Pattabhi Jois, the founder of Ashtanga, and Swami Vivekananda Saraswati in Rishikesh.

-Upon return to the U.S., he found Richard Freeman, a rare teacher, in Boulder, CO.
-Bruno became a close student of Richard, eventually assisting his classes and workshops, including the Yoga Journal Conference.
+In India he was directed to Richard Freeman in Boulder, CO as a teacher he might deeply connect with.
+That was the case and Bruno became a close student of Richard, eventually assisting his classes and workshops, including the Yoga Journal Conference.

-During these early intensive years of training, including multiple meditation retreats, and an in-depth exploration of Iyengar yoga, he came across an unusual method of yoga that was brought to Colorado by a teacher named Francisco Kaiut, a teacher who later became a pivotal figure in his life.
+During these early intensive years of training, including meditation retreats, and an in-depth exploration of Iyengar yoga, he came across an unusual method of yoga that was brought to the U.S. by a man named Francisco Kaiut, a teacher who later became a pivotal figure in his life.

 In 2009, Bruno experienced a severe depression.
 With great fortune he found Francisco who was traveling in the U.S. at the time.
-Francisco invited him to Brazil to work with him personally in the hope of beginning a deep, perhaps slow, healing process.
+Francisco invited him to Brazil to work with him personally in the hope of beginning a deeper healing process.

 Under Francisco's close guidance, he practiced several hours a day for the next six months.
 He returned to the U.S. grounded in a robust state of health.
 The work in Brazil had created a new baseline and balance of mind that he has enjoyed since.